maz-r/Modulus-Accessory-System/README.md

 <h1>Modulus</h1>
 <h2>A system for controlling accessories on a model railway/railroad</h2>
 <p>
-Modulus consists of 2 parts; a central base station wich controls to flow of events between the modules, and ESP8266 modules which act as the inputs (switches/sensors etc) and outputs (servos/relays/LED lighting/sounds/clocks etc).
+Modulus consists of 2 parts; a central base station which controls to flow of events between the modules, and ESP8266 modules which act as the inputs (switches/sensors etc) and outputs (servos/relays/LED lighting/sounds/clocks etc).
 </p>
 <p>
 The files for the Modulus system central module (or base station) are under the /Server directory and the embedded software for each module is under the /arduino directory.